drunomics/multisite-request-matcher/README.md

 | SITE_HOST | api--site-b_stage.example.com | The full site for the active site and variant. |
 | SITE_MAIN_HOST | stage.example.com | The site's main host, without any variant. |

+## CLI invocations

+In order to make the same environment variables available for CLI invocations, the package provides the binary `request-matcher-site-variables` which outputs them based upon the set `$SITE` variable.
+Site variants are not supported in CLI requests, thus SITE_VARIANT is is always empty.

 ## Usage with Drupal

 * Best, invoke the request matcher via the composer autoloader; that makes sure it is invoked very early and has matched